 WHAT IS ALEPPO PEPPER?

-Also called halab pepper, halaby pepper, Near Eastern pepper and Syrian red pepper flakes, Aleppo pepper hales from Turkey and northern Syria.
+Also called halab pepper, halaby pepper, Near Eastern pepper, and Syrian red pepper flakes, Aleppo pepper hales from Turkey and northern Syria.
 The town of Aleppo, a famous food mecca, is located in Syria near the Turkish border.

-Aleppo pepper is used to add heat and pungency to Middle Eastern dishes.
-It is not a berry, like peppercorns, but a moderately hot red chile that is sun-dried, seeded and crushed.
 (Ever since someone in the crew of Christopher Columbus came across a chile in the New World and called it “pepper,” the confusion has endured.
 Here’s the scoop on pepper, here’s the story on chiles.)

-The Aleppo chile’s high oil content provides a deep, rich aroma, somewhere between coffee and smoke; it has been compared to the ancho chile.
-It has fruity notes with mild, cumin-like undertones.
-It can be compared to—but is much more flavorful, complex, and less harsh than—that generic pizza staple, crushed red pepper.
+The Aleppo chile’s high oil content delivers a deep, rich aroma, somewhere between coffee and smoke; it has been compared to the ancho chile.

 The moderate heat of Aleppo pepper is used:

-• With proteins: fish stews, roast chicken, grilled meats (including kabobs)
+• With proteins: fish stews, roast chicken, grilled meats (including kabobs).

-• In veggie dishes: rice pilaf, simmered beans and lentils, to add kick to green salads (it’s delicious with yogurt and cucumbers or melon and mint salad)
+• In veggie dishes: rice pilaf, simmered beans and lentils, to add kick to green salads (it’s delicious with yogurt and cucumbers or melon and mint salad).

-• As an attractive red garnish: on deviled eggs (or with any eggs), on potato, chicken, tuna and pasta salads
+• As an attractive red garnish: on deviled eggs (or with any eggs), on potato, chicken, tuna and pasta salads.

-• In any Mediterranean dish: tagines and couscous, for example
+• In any Mediterranean dish: tagines and couscous, for example.

-• In classic American dishes: chili, pizza, soup, stews
+• In classic American dishes: chili, pizza, soup, stews.

-• As an everyday seasoning: add the flakes to olive oil to infuse for a vinaigrette, marinade, rub or for sautéing
+• As an everyday seasoning: add the flakes to olive oil to infuse for a vinaigrette, marinade, rub, or for sautéing.

 •